Title (title extra extra large)

 Nurses can ensure that the care they provide is inclusive and sensitive to patients of varying cultural backgrounds in many ways, including the following:

 Nurses should also be familiar with the National Standards for Culturally and Linguistically Appropriate Services (CLAS) in Health and Health Care.
-The National CLAS Standards, which the U.S. Department of Health & Human Services developed, are a set of guidelines designed to help providers advance health equity, reduce disparities, and improve the overall quality of care.
+The National CLAS Standards, which the U.S. Department of Health & Human Services developed, are a set of guidelines designed to help providers extend access to health care, reduce disparities, and improve the overall quality of care.

 Benefits of Culturally Competent Health Care

 Exercising cultural competency in health care has numerous benefits.
-Its primary aim is to reduce the health disparities between patients of different backgrounds and help increase health equity.
+Its primary aim is to reduce the health disparities between patients of different backgrounds and help increase access for all.
 Achieving this can yield additional benefits on many fronts.

 Health Benefits